project-rig/rig/docs/source/circuit_sim_tutorial/01_hello_world/README.rst

     :lines: 20

-After our application has exited we can fetch and print out the contents of the IO buffer to retrieve the message printed by the application kernel using :py:meth:`~rig.machine_control.MachineController.get_iobuf`.
+After our application has exited we can fetch and print out the contents of the IO buffer to see the message printed by the application kernel.
+The buffer can be read using :py:meth:`~rig.machine_control.MachineController.get_iobuf`.
 By convention Rig uses the name ``p`` -- for processor -- when identifying cores.

 .. literalinclude:: hello.py
     :language: python